 We recommend booking your car rental in advance with Expedia.

-Once you start your Florida Keys road trip and drive from Miami to Key West you will notice that there’s alot of talk about Mile Markers.
+Another interesting fact, once you start your Florida Keys road trip itinerary and drive from Miami to Key West you will notice that there’s alot of talk about Mile Markers.
 These Mile Markers indicate the location or address in reference to the number of miles north of Key West’s Mile 0.

 As the address numbers get smaller, this indicates the further south you’re going closer to Mile Marker 0.